 (b) a co-operative that was a corporation incorporated under another Act are to be the directors in office at the date of registration under this Act.

-(3) If authorised by the rules of the co-operative, a board of directors may appoint a person to fill a casual vacancy in the office of a director until the next annual general meeting.
+(3) If authorised by the rules of the co-operative, a board of directors may —

+(a) appoint a person to fill a casual vacancy in the office of a director until the next annual general meeting; or

+(b) appoint an employee of the co-operative, or a person qualified as provided by the rules, to be a director of the co-operative until the next annual general meeting.

 (4) A resolution passed at a general meeting of a co-operative electing 2 or more directors is void unless —

 (a) the meeting previously resolved that the nominations for election could be voted on together; and